SSubhendu/ecommerce/README.md

-# an ecommerce django project
+# a full-fledged django e-commerce project
-# full fledged
 # payment gateway integrated
 # search and filter like features are available
 # credit : geekyshows